Fabulous season with many wins, podiums and forays into national and European racing with 239 races

 These are warm ups for the main event of the White Rose League (see further down the page) and are a good place for novices to get used to racing.
 They tend to be ‘Go Ride’ so without British Cycling points.

-Run by York bike club Clifton cc ay YorkSport circuit Book online at the British Cycling website or pay on the day
+Run by York bike club Clifton cc at YorkSport circuit

 This is a grass track league held locally in Roundhay Park.
 It is an excellent introduction to racing and riders race against other youths of a similar speed and ability.
 Younger riders will use mountain bikes and as they get older will use Isla bikes or road bikes with cyclocross or touring tyres for extra grip.
 U8 – U12s use freewheel bikes and from U14 fixed wheel bikes are used.